I will present here views that i personal have about love and in eastern philosophy Particularly Tibetan Buddhist Tradition, how love is seen...

 Love

-The definition of love in Buddhism is: wanting others to be happy.
+The definition of love in Buddhism is: wanting others to

 This love is unconditional and it requires a lot of courage and acceptance (including self-acceptance).